FunnyWolf/Viper/docs/en/module/Bot_MSF_Exp_VbulletinWidgetTemplateRce.md

-# vbulletin widget template command execution (wait)
+# vbulletin widget Template Command Execution (wait)

-# Main functions
+# Main Functions
 To be supplemented

-# How to operate
+# Operation Methods
 To be supplemented